CyberOctane/dev-tools/README.md

 ## Additional Resources

 - [Awesome List](https://github.com/sindresorhus/awesome) - A Curated list of awesome lists.
+- [free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.
 - [List of Free Public APIs](https://github.com/toddmotto/public-apis) - A collective list of free APIs for use in software and web development.
 - [Free Programming Books](https://github.com/EbookFoundation/free-programming-books) - A list of freely available programming e-books.
 - [Frontend Developer Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself.